dbatten5/vim-ffs/README.md

 ## Motivation

-While I'm working in a python file, searching the word `Class` probably won't give me helpful results; searching `python Class` probably will.
+While I'm working in a python file, performing a search for the word `Class` in a web search engine probably won't give me helpful results; searching `python Class` probably will.

 ## Features